Kylie Pussell Co-Founded Miracle Babies Foundation in 2005 and has been a Board Director since 2009.

-In July 2019 Kylie became a Founding Committee member of GLANCE and in December 2019 was appointed to the Chair Committee for GLANCE.
+In July 2019 Kylie became a Founding Committee member of GLANCE and in December 2019 was appointed to the Chair Committee of GLANCE.

 During 2019 and 2020 Kylie was a member of the Working Group on the ICHOM Preterm and Hospitalized Neonates Standard Set and in September 2020 was named Western Sydney Women – 2020 Community Woman of the Year.
 Kylie was also awarded ‘Highly Commended’ in the Western Sydney University Women of the West Awards for Community 2020.

 Follow Kylie on: